-Total 4, 594, 100
+Total 4, 600, 000

-Class I common and contract carriers, being those with annual gross operating revenues above \$100,000, are the only truck operators required to report to the Interstate Commerce Commission. represent less than 1 percent of the total number of trucks.
-Accurate statistics on the total volume of freight handled or the equipment required by all truck owners are, therefore, hard to obtain.
+Class I common and contract carriers, being those with annual gross operating revenues above \$100,000, are the only truck operators required to report to the Interstate Commerce Commission.
+They represent less than 1 percent of the total number of trucks.
+Accurate statistics on the total volume of freight handled or the equipment required by all truck owners are, therefore, difficult to obtain.

 In 1942, the railroads had 25 percent fewer freight cars than they had in 1918 when truck traffic was comparatively nonexistent.
 If the railroads were to attempt now to move a substantial portion of the freight presently handled by trucks, they would not have sufficient locomotives and freight cars.
 Also, the terminal facilities would not be adequate to handle the increased switching load involved in an attempt to handle all the many thousands of short hauls now being made by trucks.

 Efforts have been made to decrease the demands upon the trucking industry.
-Some progress has been made such as the reduction in delivery service, the elimination of long truck-hauls on certain com-modities, etc. Still more can be done along this line.
-However, the amount of the savings from such conservation measures will not, in comparison with the total volume of truck traffic, be very great.
+Some progress has been made such as the reduction in delivery service, the elimination of long truck-hauls on certain commodities, etc. However, the amount of the savings from such conservation measures will not, in comparison with the total volume of truck traffic, be very great.
 Fundamentally, we must accept the principle that reductions in the volume of truck traffic will result in inability to handle essential traffic, which will have important and far-reaching results.